-The SF has the amino acid1 sequence TLESWAS, and thus shares the TxExW sequence with 30 eukaryotic calcium channels [6].
+The SF has the amino acid (Here: T = threonine, L = Lecucine, E = glutamte, S = serine, W = tryptophan, A = alanine and x highlights where the sequence is not conserved and can be several possible amino acids.) sequence TLESWAS, and thus shares the TxExW sequence with eukaryotic calcium channels [6].
 Unfortunately, a crystal structure of NaChBac is not available.
-31 However, Guardiani. et. al. [8-10] applied homology structural modelling to produce a structure of 32 NaChBac that we will use in this publication.
-We conduct a variety of different Molecular Dynamics 33 (MD) simulations (see Fig. 1) to explore its properties.
-During simulation the SF was found to have 34 an average radius $R_c \sim 2.8$ Å, length $L_c \sim 12$ Å and 4 binding sites for conducting Na+ ions labelled 35 S1-4 from the intra- to the extra-cellular side respectively.
-The conduction mechanism was found 36 to involve knock-on between at least 2, if not 3, ions.
-Each binding site has a volume, as estimated 37 in Table 1, whose sum gives the total volume of the pore V_c .
-The first two sites are formed at the 38 backbone carbonyls of the threonine and leucine residues respectively.
-S1 is wider than the average 39 pore radius with diameter 3.06Å, but S2 has the average pore radius of 2.8Å.
-As a result, these two 40 sites accommodate the primary hydration shell with around 5-6 waters per ion, and thus prevent 41 bare ion-protein interaction.
-S3 is of approximately the same size as S2, but the ion only interacts 42 with four waters because it also interacts directly with the glutamate ring.
-The fourth site is formed 43 on the extracellular side from the side chain of the serine residues and a sodium ion here has a 40% 44 probability of interacting with one or two serines and a 60% probability of being fully hydrated by 45 water.
-This is in stark contrast to the narrower potassium channels where K^+ ions are almost fully 46 dehydrated as they permeate the pore.
-The Na+ occupancies at each site have been determined by 47 molecular simulation using 0.5M bulk solutions.
+However, Guardiani et al. [8-10] applied homology structural modelling to produce a structure of NaChBac that we will use in this publication.
+We conduct a variety of different Molecular Dynamics (MD) simulations (see Figure 1) to explore its properties.
+During simulation the SF was found to have an average radius $R_c \sim 2.8$ Å, length $L_c \sim 12$ Å and 4 binding sites for conducting Na+ ions labelled S1-4 from the intrato the extra-cellular side respectively.
+The conduction mechanism was found to involve knock-on between at least two, if not three, ions.
+Each binding site has a volume, as estimated in Table 1, whose sum gives the total volume of the pore V_c .
+The first two sites are formed at the backbone carbonyls of the threonine and leucine residues respectively.
+S1 is wider than the average pore radius with diameter 3.06 Å, but S2 has the average pore radius of 2.8 Å. As a result, these two sites accommodate the primary hydration shell with around 5-6 waters per ion, and thus prevent bare ion-protein interaction.
+S3 is of approximately the same size as S2, but the ion only interacts with four waters because it also interacts directly with the glutamate ring.
+The fourth site is formed on the extracellular side from the side chain of the serine residues and a sodium ion here has a 40% probability of interacting with one or two serines and a 60% probability of being fully hydrated by water.
+This is in stark contrast to the narrower potassium channels where K+ ions are almost fully dehydrated as they permeate the pore.
+The Na+ occupancies at each site have been determined by molecular simulation using 0.5M bulk solutions.
 Both S1 and S4 have energy minima that are higher in energy than S2,3 and so are less likely to be occupied.
-In fact the average occupancy of S1,4 is only 49 around half that of the most occupied site S2 (see Fig. 7 (c)).
-50 These results are consistent with the results of MD simulations that have been performed on 51 a variety of similar bacterial NaV channels.
-Chakrabarti et al [11] conducted a 21.6 μs-long MD 52 simulation of NavAb, observing a variable number of ions in the pore, mainly 2 or 3 (rarely 4) and 53 spontaneous and reversible ionic diffusion along the pore axis.
-Ulmschneider et al. [12] simulated the 54 open state of the pore domain of NavMs with a voltage applied, and calculated the conductance which 55 at $\sim 33pS$ was in agreement with experimental results.
-56 The SF has a nominal charge of -4e arising from the fixed gluatamte ring.
-However, determining 57 the exact charge contribution from these pores is challenging due to the potential partial charges from 58 remaining uncharged amino acids and the protonation that may occur at physiological pH levels.
-That 59 latter is suspected to be true in voltage-gated Ca^{++} channels which share a ring of glutamates [13,14].
-60 As a result, protonation of the glutamate ring in Navs has been studied fairly extensively [5,15-18].
-61 Corry and Thomas [16] investigated the pore when only a single glutamate residue was protonated.
-62 The slightly protonated pore showed little difference in the potential of mean force vs. the normal 63 pore.
-However, the doubly-protonated state showed a larger barrier for permeation to the pore, and reduced affinity for ion binding.
-Boiteux et. al.[17] found a slight difference in the average number of 65 Na+ ions in the SF at 2.3 and 2.0 in the fully deprotanated and slightly-protonated states, respectively; 66 however, both states were conducting.
-In simulations with two protonated residues, the authors 67 observed the existence of a non-conducting state forming as a result of stable hydrogen bonds between 68 the glutamates.
-As the number of protonated residues increased to 3 and 4, Chloride Cl- ions started 69 to bind and the pore became non-conductive for Na+.
-A similar study with shorter biased simulations 70 suggested that protonation of a single Glu residue would diminish the conductance [15].
-Meanwhile, a 71 recent [18] study found that, at physiological pH, the pore may exist in the full deprotonation state but 72 that it could also exist in the single or double-protonation states as well.
-Furthermore, the calculated 73 pKa value decreases with each additional bound ion, implying that the presence of ions inside the pore 74
+In fact the average occupancy of S1,4 is only around half that of the most occupied site S2 (see Figure 7c).